O.C. and Stiggs: Plot

-O.C. and Stiggs' next plot involves the participation of African pop band King Sunny Adé and His African Beats; the two, along with their friend Barney, raft and walk their way to a Mexican fiesta, where they hire Adé (and also find the time to terrorize their drama teacher Garth for his homosexuality).
+O.C. and Stiggs' next plot involves the participation of an African pop band King Sunny Adé and His African Beats; the two, along with their friend Barney, raft and walk their way to a Mexican fiesta, where they hire Adé (and also find the time to terrorize their drama teacher Garth for his homosexuality).
 Exhausted by his relentless commitment to juvenile pranks and stunts, Michelle stops seeing O.C.
 Later, O.C. and Stiggs connect with women's clothing magnate Pat Colletti, to whom they give marketing advice for his latest slumping fashion line.
 After finding their friend and drinking buddy Wino Bob (who had participated in other pranks targeting the Schwabs) dead, the two resolve to avenge the Schwabs' supposed abuse of the man.
 They sabotage a kitschy dinner theater performance (directed by Garth) which the Schwabs are attending by substituting Adé's band for the performers.
 The Schwabs convulse in horror at the unfamiliar music, which is otherwise warmly received.

 O.C. and Stiggs finally launch their master plan of revenge against the Schwabs.
 They infiltrate the Schwab family home while the Schwabs are away and turn it into a homeless shelter.
-In the process, they also discover an elaborate doomsday bunker under the house, filled with guns, fireworks, and videotapes featuring the political messages of ultraconservative politician Hal Phillip Walker.
+In the process, they also discover an elaborate doomsday bunker underneath the house, filled with guns, fireworks, and videotapes featuring the political messages of ultraconservative politician Hal Phillip Walker.
 When the Schwabs return, chaos breaks out as O.C. and Stiggs engage in an underground gunfight with Randall.
 They are saved by Sponson, who rescues them by helicopter, grabbing Randall and dropping him in a lake in the process.
 O.C. is happily reunited with Michelle, and the two retire to her bedroom.

 At the end of the summer, Colletti informs O.C. and Stiggs that his fashion line has become wildly successful and pays them the first in a series of large royalty checks, which the two use to hire a 24-hour nurse for O.C.'s grandfather (allowing O.C. to remain in Phoenix).
-O.C. and Stiggs drive the Gila Monster triumphantly through the streets of suburban Phoenix.
+O.C. and Stiggs then drive the Gila Monster triumphantly through the streets of suburban Phoenix.